goauthentik/authentik/website/integrations/services/paperless-ng/index.md

 ## What is Paperless-ng

+# todo: deprecate as it has been archived.

 > Paperless-ng is an application that indexes your scanned documents and allows you to easily search for documents and store metadata alongside your documents.
 It was a fork from the original Paperless that is no longer maintained.
 >
 > -- https://github.com/jonaswinkler/paperless-ng